Ramsdell Hall - our 'spiritual' home, and Dr William Lowndes who commisioned it. The wedding that started this family history

 Otherwise, thank you to all those who have provided some wonderful pictures on this amazing internet.

-I am married but my wife doesn’t want to have her own ancestry included in this history.
-So I’m left with my ancestry, and that which my two sisters have continued.
+Here is my ancestry, and that which my two sisters have continued.
 The latter I have limited in content because writing about the living might result in complications.
 Similarly, it is not my place to write about the wonderful family of my mother’s brother, Uncle Alastair.
 Their story is their own and a wonderful one at that.
 Equally so, other close living relatives.
 Therefore it is the past that I turn to.
 And you must turn to the next page to meet my first ancestor who finds herself in the Chaddock-Lowndes section, along with her siblings.I’m sure they won’t mind taking their mother’s maiden name here.

 For Sharon and Jane, a Welsh father and an English mother.Two Irish paternal grandparents, an Anglo-German maternal grandfather and an English grandmother.
 Four Irish great-grandparents, three English ones and a Scottish great-grandfather.
 So time to climb the tree ...